ASHRAF1925/aliens-photography-server/readme.md

 ## Features

-- Different Types of Services
+- Laptops of different brand
 - Secure login
 - Register options
 - Data loaded from API
 - Attractive UI
 - Build with new technologies etc.
-- Personal Database
+- Used React Form
+- Used React Query and AXIOS

 ## Technology,Libraries and Language Used

 - HTML
 - CSS
+- DaisyUi
 - JAVA SCRIPT
 - Tailwind CSS
 - React.js